OneOfTheInfiniteMonkeys/pizero-wu-tinyfilemanager/README.md

 - pyemroidery fork

 ## How to use
+Installation is managed by PiZero-Wu installer, for individual install.

-Download ZIP with latest version from master branch.
+Download the ZIP containing the latest version from master branch.

 Just copy the tinyfilemanager.php to your webspace - thats all :)
-You can also change the file name from "tinyfilemanager.php" to something else, you know what i meant for.

 Default username/password: **admin/admin@123** and **user/12345**.